Delivery & Shipping App Development Services

 The first step does not differ.
 On the first registration page, the restaurant manager fills in the main info, including the restaurant name, its address, working hours, and a few additional (optional) words.

-Once confirmed by Admin, it can collect orders.
+Once confirmed in the Admin panel, it can collect orders.

 Menu